ovh/docs/pages/web/web-paas/development-ssh/guide.en-ie.md

 ## Objective

-One of the ways $partner_full keeps things secure is by using SSH behind the scenes.
+One of the ways Web PaaS keeps things secure is by using SSH behind the scenes.
 Users can interact with their environment through a command shell, or push changes to the environment's Git repository, and both of these features rely on SSH.

 Secure Shell Protocol, SSH, supports certificate-based and keypair-based authentication.
 Certificate-based authentication is faster to set up and generally easier to use, provided you have a web browser available on your computer.
 Alternatively, you may use keypair-based authentication if you are setting up an automation tool, or simply prefer that method.